 - Creating order acknowledgments that can be sent to the customers.

 - Tracking old orders, and keeping track of the unfulfilled orders to clear out the backlogs.
 It is necessary for maintaining a high customer service level.

-Hence, it is extremely vital for a company to maintain its customer orders sincerely and give high priority to the open orders.
+Hence, a company needs to maintain its customer orders sincerely and give high priority to the open orders.